panther-labs/panther/docs/gitbook/operations/advanced-setup/configuring-custom-domains.md

 Finally, you will need to create an alias or CNAME on your domain pointing to the load balancers auto generated URL.
 If you're not using a domain registered within route53, you should still generally be able to follow along with the steps below but through your registrars web console.

-  1. Navigate to the Hosted zones tab of Route53, and select the Hosted zone for your new domain
+  1. Navigate to the Hosted zones tab of Route53, and click the Hosted zone for your new domain
-  2. Select the `Create Record Set` button.
+  2. Click the `Create Record Set` button.
   3. In the popup, fill in the fields as follows:

     - Leave the `name` field empty